What does the Totley Governing Board do?

 The Governing Board at Totley Primary meets twice a term, in the evenings.
+Copies of minutes from these meetings are available on request.
 Governors also attend school regularly to meet with pupils and staff, and to take part in whole school activities and events.

 There is a maximum of 10 Governors on the Board at any one time.
 Most Governors serve a term of office of 4 years, although they can be re-elected or appointed if they remain eligible to serve.

 Governors have a range of skills.
 These include education, HR, finance, data, ICT, procurement, communication, leadership and administration.
 We are always happy to hear from people who have relevant skills and are interested in being a Governor at Totley Primary.
 If you would like to know more about the role of the Governor, please speak to a member of the Board or contact the Chair.

 How do I contact the Governing Board?